michelin/kafkactl/README.md

 ###### NonEmptyString

-Checks the property is a non-empty string.
+Ensures that the property is a non-empty string.

 ```yml
 connectValidator: